department-of-veterans-affairs/ves-event-bus-developer-portal/docs/README.md

 ## **Why use the Enterprise Event Bus**

-The Enterprise Event Bus delivers value to Veterans, VA staff and the VA organization by addressing key challenges and unlocking new opportunities:
+The Enterprise Event Bus delivers value to Veterans, VA staff, and the VA organization by addressing key challenges and unlocking new opportunities:

 Improves Veteran and Staff Experiences
 - Ensures Veterans receive coordinated, timely, and accurate updates across all their interactions with VA.
-- Eliminate duplicate data entries so that Veterans and staff don’t have to enter information over and over to get pertinent information immediately.
+- Eliminates duplicate data entries so that Veterans and staff don’t have to enter information repeatedly to get pertinent information immediately.
 - Ensures critical updates flow seamlessly across systems.

 Accelerates Delivery
-- Cuts integration time through standardized connection pattern for integrating with systems
+- Cuts integration time through standardized connection pattern for integrating with systems.
-- Teams can concentrate on what they do best without needing to understand how other systems work
+- Teams can concentrate on what they do best without needing to understand how other systems work.
 - Replaces “your turn, my turn” development with a model where all teams can build at the same time.

 Drives Operational Efficiency